wook2124/Experiment-Practice/README.md

-# Practice
+# Experiment & Practice

-This is a place to experiment with things I don't know while studying😂
+This is a place to experiment with things I don't know while studying🙏